Oceanpro00/mathematics_for_ml/README.md

-# Vector Math Visualizer (Mathematics for Machine Learning Exercises)
+# Mathematics for Machine Learning Exercises

 ## Table of Contents